-In Figure 20, the Electrification Scenario results in the building sector reducing all energy loads by 26% in 2050 with energy efficiency actions.
+In Figure 20, the electrification scenario results in the building sector reducing all energy loads by 26% in 2050 with energy efficiency actions.
 This will be a combination of building improvements and conversion of existing electric resistance space and water heating to heat pump technologies.
-The loads currently served by fossil fuels must be converted to high efficiency electricity.
-This results in an increase in electricity requirements of 30% compared to the Reference Scenario.
+The loads currently served by fossil fuels must be converted to high efficiency electric.
+This results in an increase in electricity requirements of 30% compared to the reference case.